onefoursix/Cloudera-Impala-JDBC-Example/README.md

 ![Hue Table List](images/HueTableList.jpg)

+###\(Optional) Test a Cloudera Impala query using Hue
-You can also use Hue to create, edit and run queries against Cloudera Impala.
+You can use Hue to create, edit and run queries against Cloudera Impala.
 For this example I will use the trivial query:  "select description from sample_07 limit 10".
 Here is a screenshot of the Cloudera Impala query results in Hue:

 ![Hue Impala Query](images/HueImpalaQuery.jpg)